M-CreativeLab/jsar-runtime/docs/blogs/spatial-browser-engine.md

-# Understanding the Spatial Web Browser Engine (JSAR)
+# Understanding the Spatial Web Browser Engine

 ## 1. What Is a Spatial Web Browser?